nitya-nepal/vedanasoft.com/src/pages/index.md

 mainpitch:
   title: Vedanasoft
   description: >
     Vedanasoft Technology and Innovation will take your idea to completion.
-At out depth we believe in underwater volcanic eruption.
+    Business idea innovation and making software viable in profit making, operation streamlining, business remodeling, real-time updates, statistical visualization, backup, projection and forecasting is our forte.
 description: >-
   Vedana means sensations.
 We may or may not observe it but at any moment of time, all the time we are feeling sensations in our body.
 Similarly everyone